johannabob/academy-quiz/README.md

 # academy-quiz

 a short quiz to practise coding and using git&github
-- forking & pull request practice with course mates
+- branches, forking & pull request practice with course mates